TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 #### What is the difference between UAT (User Acceptance Testing) and System testing?
 System test aim to the verification of the system or product behavior and capabilities.<br>
 - how the system perform those tasks (functional), and
-- how behave during execution (non-functional)
+- how behave while performing those tasks (non-functional)

 UAT aim to validate how the product or component fulfill the requirements and how can a user perform processes.
-- how the product fulfill the needs from a user view.
+- how the product fulfill the needs from a user (customer) view.

 #### Mention the differences between Regression Testing, Smoke Testing and Retesting?
 Smoke Testing.
 To prove with minimal effort that the object functional, and in the state for further test process.